OneKeePass/mobile/docs/FAQ.md

 OneKeePass does not do any automatic synchronization at this time.
 As the password database is a single file, you can use any of the cloud storage service for the synchronization between devices and also for the backup

 ## Are file attachments supported?
 Yes.
 You can attach any number of files to an entry.
 In the entry form screen, you can upload, view and delete.
-Any previously attahed file can be copied to a location outside the database.
+Any previously attached file can be copied to a location outside the database.

 It is recommended to use this feature only to store few/small files.